-The Company has entered into an agreement with Hellenic Mining Company, the scope of which is the provision of consultancy and other services.
-The fees payable by the Company for these services are €205.000 per annum.
-The duration of the agreement is 5 years and expires on 30 June 2014.
-Further, the Company enters into various other transactions with the Hellenic Mining Company Group (HMG).
-These transactions, which are entered into at mutually agreed prices, include the provision of port facilities, hiring of machinery and the purchase and sale of spare parts and other goods.
+The Company has entered into an agreement with Hellenic Mining Public Company Ltd, the scope of which is the provision of consultancy and other services.
+The fees payable by the Company for these services are $\in$ 205.000 per annum.
+The duration of the agreement was for 5 years and expired on 30 June 2014 and was further renewed for another two years to 30 June 2016.
+The fees payable for these services will be $\in$ 154.000 for the first year and $\in$ 164.000 for the second year.
+The Company also enters into various other transactions with the Hellenic Mining Company Group (HMG).
+These transactions, which are entered into at mutually agreed prices, may include the provision of port facilities, hiring of machinery and the purchase and sale of spare parts and other goods.